Scaling Self-Supervised Speech Models Uncovers Deep Linguistic Relationships: Evidence from the Pacific Cluster: Abstract

 \section{Abstract}

 Similarities between language representations derived from Self-Supervised Speech Models (S3Ms) have been observed to primarily reflect geographic proximity or surface typological similarities driven by recent expansion or contact, potentially missing deeper genealogical signals.
-We investigate how scaling linguistic coverage of an S3M-based language identification system from 126 to 4,017 languages influences this topology.
-Our results reveal a non-linear effect: while phylogenetic recovery remains stagnant up to the 1K scale, the 4K model displays a dramatic qualitative shift, resolving both clear lineages and complex, long-term linguistic contact.
-Notably, our analysis reveals the emergence of a robust macro-cluster in the Pacific (comprising Papuan, Oceanic, and Australian languages) and investigates its latent drivers.
-We find that the 4K model utilizes a more concentrated encoding that captures shared, robust acoustic signatures such as global energy dynamics.
-These findings suggest that massive S3Ms can internalize multiple layers of language history, providing a promising perspective for computational phylogenetics and the study of language contact.
+We investigate how scaling an S3M-based language identification system from 126 to 4,017 languages reshapes this topology, and find a non-linear effect: phylogenetic recovery stays flat up to the 1K scale, but the 4K model undergoes a qualitative shift, resolving both clear lineages and long-term linguistic contact.
+Most strikingly, a robust Pacific macro-cluster emerges, grouping genealogically unrelated Papuan, Oceanic, and Australian languages—and we trace its driver to a concentrated encoding that captures shared acoustic signatures such as global energy dynamics.
+These results suggest that massive S3Ms internalize multiple layers of language history, offering a promising perspective for computational phylogenetics and the study of language contact.